joshhornby/joshhornby.github.io/_drafts/2025-06-20-four-pillars-of-engineering-leadership.md

 You need a culture where feedback flows, candour is normal, and standards are shared.
 This isn't an accident; it's the result of a thousand small choices, what you reward, what you tolerate, how you act when things go wrong.

-Culture makes the hard bits possible: it's the flywheel that turns good strategy and strong craft into sustained momentum.
+Culture makes the hard bits possible: it's the flywheel that turns good strategy and strong craft into consistent momentum.

 ## Stakeholder Engagement